subelsky/building_talent/presentation/one/01_slide.md

 * Identify maintenance tasks
 * Apply "moneyball" techniques in hiring
 * Start a beginner's meetup
-* Organize RailsGirls or equivalent event
+* Start an intermediate-level meetup

 <!SLIDE bullets incremental>

 # How to get started

+* Organize RailsGirls or equivalent event
 * Don't send pizza to meetups; send trainers
 * Partner with software training schools
 * Big company: replicate [Hungry Academy](http://www.hungryacademy.com/)
 * Small company: cooperate on a joint Hungry Academy
+* Establish fellowships (a la [Fractured Atlas](http://www.fracturedatlas.org/site/blog/2014/03/12/new-summer-software-development-fellowship/))

 <!SLIDE bullets incremental>

 # Implications for Diversity in Tech

+* 25-50% of programming is not writing code
 * Not everyone learns programming the same way
 * Mentorship, apprenticeship &hArr; more diverse candidate pool
 * Education system can't/shouldn't solve this problem

 <!SLIDE center>

-# We used to do a good job at this
+# The Old-Fashioned Way...

 ![Stiffed](stiffed.jpg)

+## We used to do a good job at this

 <!SLIDE>